bswck/slothy/docs/how_it_works.md

 ----

-In conclusion, Python dictionaries let us map objects with possibly colliding hashes to values and retrieve them quickly, making sure we get (and set) what we intended.
+In conclusion, Python dictionaries let us map objects with possibly colliding hashes to values and retrieve them quickly, making sure we get (and set) what we intend.

 Since arbitrary objects participate in the process of dictionary key resolution, _slothy_ does its magic by modifying the first step to operate on a slightly different dictionary: